 Taxes in Belgium remain higher compared to the neighboring countries.
-Taxes increased in 2018 in Flanders and Wallonia, compared to 2017, with the exception of taxes in Flanders for up to 70kV.
-The increase was up to 12% for consumers connected to 150kV or above in Flanders, while the increase is up to 10% for consumers connected to 150kV or above in Wallonia.
+For 100 GWh and 1000 GWh consumers, taxes slightly decreased in 2020 in Wallonia and Flanders, compared to 2019.
+The decrease was up to 2% for consumers connected to 70 kV in Flanders and 8% for similar customers in Wallonia.
+Taxes for consumers connected to 150 kV or above in Flanders and Wallonia have increased slightly (around 2%).

 In France, industrial consumers benefit from low electricity taxes.
-Electricity taxes in France are up to 87% lower than the average of the countries in scope of the study.
+Electricity taxes in France are up to 7 times lower than the average of the countries in scope of the study (for a 100 GWh profile).

-Also in the Netherlands, electricity taxes are up to 74% lower than the average of Belgium and its neighboring countries.
+Also in the Netherlands and France, electricity taxes are up to half as low than the average of Belgium and its neighboring countries (for a 1000 GWh profile).